-As a snoring specialist, Dr. Yeung can perform a thorough evaluation of your nasal passageways and your throat to determine the cause of the problem.
-Once he locates the issue, Dr. Yeung recommends the best course of action.
+As Dr. Yeung and Dr. Hershey being snoring specialists, they can perform a thorough evaluation of your nasal passageways and your throat to determine the cause of the problem.
+Once the issue has been located, they will recommend the best course of action.

 It’s hard to say here what that solution may be as it depends on the underlying source of your snoring.
 Rest assured, whether it’s sleep apnea, a deviated septum, or another issue, we have solutions.